FDevonG/skills-for-hire-project/README.md

 # skills-for-hire-project
-A prject created for the skills for hire atlantic canada course
+A project created for the skills for hire atlantic canada course